Speak Up exists to develop transformative lifelong skills in homeless people while giving them a voice, income and dignity.

 Over 500 individuals facing homelessness have partnered with Speak Up as writers and vendors.

-The first issue of Speak Up was published in 2011 in Charlotte, NC, by Matt and Lana Shaw.
-Over 80 issues have been published.
+The first issue of Speak Up was published in 2011 in Charlotte, NC.
+90 issues have been published since then.

 Speak Up is a member of the Glasgow-based International Network of Street Papers, which provides guidance for similar initiatives around the globe.
 In 2015 and 2018, Speak Up won the INSP award for “Best Vendor Contribution,” given annually celebrate the published contributions of homeless writers.